QuickBooks Barcode Generation Tutorial

 3. After installation, restart the application so QuickBooks can reload with the new fonts.

-4. To begin, on the opening splash screen, choose to Create Invoices.
+4. To begin, on the opening splash screen, choose Create Invoices.

 5. Click Manage Templates from the Formatting Drop Down Menu.